 Amazon Fire TV Stick 4K vs. Roku Premiere: Let's break it down

-|Amazon Fire TV Stick 4K||Roku Premiere|
+|Header Cell - Column 0||Fire TV Stick 4K||Roku Premiere|

 |Remote with microphone||Yes||No|

-|Works with Alexa||Yes||No|
+|Works with Alexa||Yes||Yes|

 |Works with Google Assistant||No||Yes|

 On the software side of things, you're bound for a similar experience no matter which device you choose.
-Both Roku and Amazon's let you customize your home screen with your favorite content sources, and the interface is intuitive and familiar if you've ever used a streaming service before.
+Both devices let you customize your home screen with your favorite content sources, and the interfaces are intuitive and familiar if you've ever used a streaming service before.

 Powered by Fire TV OS with Alexa available at your beck and call, the Fire TV Stick 4K is your best streaming option from Amazon.
 It's a full-featured dongle with support for HDR 4K and Dolby Vision that can also be controlled by your Amazon Echo speakers.
-Available for just $50, what's not to love?